jarmokivekas/tuamk-thesis/doc/main.md

 of the data with existing tools at the cost of increased data set size due to redundancy.

-Developing a more storage-efficient data model is outside the scope of work for this thesis.
+Developing a more storage-efficient data model is beyond the scope of work for this thesis.

 ## Data storage on disk